Back to school and back-to-school germs

 Symptoms: Sneezing, runny nose, sore throat, cough, mild fatigue, fever

 Treatment: Home care products may relieve some of the symptoms but will not get rid of the illness.
 Antibiotics won’t help either — it just has to run its course.
-Take over-the-counter pain relievers, drinking plenty of fluids and rest.
+Take over-the-counter pain relievers, rest and drink plenty of fluids.

 Symptoms: Red, itchy eyes; blurred vision; sensitivity to light, eye discharge